 For fine dining, the Black Cat Bistro takes full advantage of San Luis Obispo County’s local and seasonal bounty in such dishes as an appetizer featuring abalone raised in Cayucos.
 During the day, discover premium varietals from boutique Central Coast wineries at Madeline’s Restaurant’s tasting room; by night, pair your new favorites with such tantalizing entrees as a lamb tenderloin topped with dried fig and in a Zinfandel reduction.

 But before settling in for dinner, you’ll want to catch sunset, so take your pick of two memorable Cambria spots: the mile-long boardwalk along the coves at Moonstone Beach or Fiscalini Ranch Preserve, where trails along the marine terrace connect into the pine forests in the hills high above the ocean.

-Drive north to the visitor center for one of California’s most famous landmarks, Hearst Castle.
+Drive north to the visitor's center for one of California’s most famous landmarks, Hearst Castle.

 Designed by legendary architect Julia Morgan, Hearst Castle is positively enthralling: a collection of priceless art and antiques from all over the world, exquisitely assembled in a mountaintop Mediterranean estate that Hearst dubbed La Cuesta Encantada (The Enchanted Hill).

 The castle out-Hollywoods Hollywood and is as grand as the finest palaces of Europe.
 And the story of its visionary owner, William Randolph Hearst, is a made-in-America fable that proves that fact is truly stranger than fiction.